ResponsibleTechWork/RespTechWork-website/CONTRIBUTING.md

 Before contributing to the project, create a fork and clone it locally.
 If you're not sure how to do this, Kent C. Dodds has a helpful [video guide to forking and cloning a git repository](https://egghead.io/lessons/javascript-how-to-fork-and-clone-a-github-repository).

 GitHub has this [text-only guide to forking a repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

-## Opening an issue

-We recommend opening an issue for the following situations:

-* Report an error you can’t solve yourself
-* Discuss a high-level topic or idea (for example, community, vision or policies)
-* Propose a new feature or other project idea

-This list is proposed by [Open Source Guides](https://opensource.guide/how-to-contribute/#how-to-submit-a-contribution).

 ## Creating a pull request